hotbso/openSAM/README.md

 - If not already done link or copy the SAM_library into "Custom Scenery"
 - Make sure openSAM_Library is above SAM_Library in scenery_packs.ini

+*Sources of SAM_Library (if you really need it)*\
+See the first line of this post: https://forum.aerosoft.com/index.php?/topic/167270-sam3-now-available/ .\
+Other options are *ORBX Central* or *Aerosoft One* (Check under Library/Dependencies/Optional).\
+Note (again) that the library is embedded in the SAM plugin.
+Don't install the SAM plugin when using openSAM.
+Just copy the library out of the plugin folder into "Custom Sceneries".

 ## Usage
 The openSAM plugin defines commands:
 - "Dock jetway"   -> openSAM/dock_jwy